KarieBG/ask-ahmad-bolt-app/SETUP-FOR-NON-PROGRAMMERS.md

 That's it — the app is live.
 Anyone in that channel can now click the button, fill out the form, and their question posts publicly for everyone to see, exactly like the mockup I showed you.

 ---

+## Making updates later (reference for future changes)

+Any time I (or another developer) give you updated code — new files, or changes to existing ones — here's the general pattern to get them live.
+This is the same thing you did during initial setup, just written down for next time so you don't have to rely on remembering it.

+1. **Get the updated file(s).** I'll tell you exactly which file names changed — sometimes just one, sometimes several.
+You don't need to re-upload the whole project each time, only the files that changed.
+2. **Open your GitHub repo** (`ask-ahmad-bolt-app`, the one from Part 2).
+3. **For each changed file**: click on its filename in the file list, then click the **pencil icon** (top right of the file view) to edit it.
+4. **Select all the existing text** in the editor (Cmd+A / Ctrl+A) and
+   delete it.
+5. **Paste in the new content** I gave you for that file.
+6. Scroll down, click the green **Commit changes** button.
+Leave "Commit directly to the `main` branch" selected — don't choose "Create a new branch."
+7. Repeat for any other changed files.
+8. **Wait for Railway to redeploy.** This happens automatically, usually within a minute or two of the GitHub commit — no action needed on your end.
+Go to your Railway project → **Deployments** tab and wait for a new entry with a green checkmark.
+If you're not sure it picked up the change, check the timestamp on the latest deployment — it should be recent.
+9. **If a new environment variable was introduced** (rare, but happens for bigger features — e.g. a new integration needing its own API key), I'll tell you the exact name to add.
+Go to Railway → **Variables** tab → **New Variable** → paste in the name and value, same as during initial setup.
+10. **Test the change** by trying the relevant flow in Slack (clicking the button, submitting a question, etc.) before considering it done.

+A couple of things that trip people up:
+- **Only replace files that actually changed.** If I only mention `app.js` and `config.js`, leave the other files alone — pasting old content over a file that didn't change won't break anything, but it's unnecessary work and risks accidentally reverting something.
+- **Copy the *entire* file content**, not just the part that looks different.
+Partial pastes are the most common way this goes wrong — the file ends up with leftover old code mixed with new code, which usually causes the whole app to fail on deploy (you'll see a red X in Railway's Deployments tab instead of green).
+- **If Railway shows a red X after a commit**, click into that deployment and click **View Logs** — the error near the bottom almost always points to what went wrong (commonly a partial paste, per the point above).

+---